Direct sum: Direct sum of modules

-The direct sum of modules is a construction which combines several modules into a new module.
+The direct sum of modules is a construction that combines several modules into a new module.

-The most familiar examples of this construction occur when considering vector spaces, which are modules over a field.
+The most familiar examples of that construction occur in considering vector spaces, which are modules over a field.
 The construction may also be extended to Banach spaces and Hilbert spaces.

 Direct sum in categories

 An additive category is an abstraction of the properties of the category of modules.
-In such a category, finite products and coproducts agree and the direct sum is either of them, cf. biproduct.
+In such a category, finite products and coproducts agree, and the direct sum is either of them: cf. biproduct.